Postman

 Specialised in:

 Notes: Otto Schloss first mentioned as co-owner of a cotton jersey underwear factory.
 Then running a ‘picture factory’ (S. Block), before starting his fine art printing business (postcard factory).
 Family business.
 Moved into own 4-storey factory building with art nouveau decorations in 1906.
 Took over the Schwenke business (‘Tannenzweig’) in 1909.
 Moved out by late 1916, factory sold in 1918.
-O. Schloss worked in the paper wholesaling trade in the following years.
+O. Schloss worked in the paper wholesale trade in the following years.

 Illustrations (from top):